Saturday, December 26, 2015

 Yet I knew what she asked.

-to eat the bread and drink the blood.
+To eating the bread and drinking the blood.

 Yes to remembering a body beyond myself.